For centuries a cross roads of Asia, Myanmar has also suffered the attendant waves of epidemic and endemic disease.

 Human rights and heritage sites in Myanmar: An irreconcilable juxtaposition or a productive conversation?

-What does world heritage inscription means in a country where human rights abuses are ongoing.
+What does world heritage inscription mean in a country where human rights abuses are ongoing?

 Exploring possible paths to justice for crimes against the Rohingya.